 Make it easy to share their haul.
 Use a hashtag for your promotion so happy buyers can snap a selfie with your product and gush their joy.
 You might also consider referral incentives to ensure their whole network hears of their happy experience.

-Shoppers love holiday sales, some more than others.
 Discounts and promotions not only help keep bargain hunters on budget, but they’re also a way to gamify the experience and make them feel proud of their purchases.
-While big-box stores offer their flashiest promotions during the holidays, small businesses can also get involved and engage with their shoppers.
-By doing so, sellers can create a shopping experience that draws in bargain hunters long after the last holiday sale.
+While big-box stores offer their flashiest promotions during the holidays, small businesses can also get involved and engage with their shoppers, both during the holidays and at other times of the year.
+By doing so, sellers can create a shopping experience that draws in bargain hunters all year ‘round.